 Texas Department of State Health Services (TDSHS) Form

-All Campus Programs for Minors must submit the Texas Department of State Health Services (TDSHS) Form to firstname.lastname@example.org no later than five (5) business days before the first day of the program.
+All Campus Programs for Minors must submit the Texas Department of State Health Services (TDSHS) Form to email@example.com no later than five (5) business days before the first day of the program.
 Our office will then submit the information to the State of Texas.
 This document provides a summary of the staff members for your program who have completed child protection training.
 If your staff completed the training through one of the links above, the course name is “TAMUS Child Protection Training,” and the approval code is “CPM12-0066.”
-All child protection training documents (TDSHS Form and individual certificates) must be retained for two years.
+All child protection training documents (TDSHS Form and individual certificates) must be retained for two years. *PLEASE NOTE the form is a legal document and should not be edited.
+If there are more individuals who completed the training than spaces allotted on the form, DO NOT add more lines to the document.
+Instead, please attach a document with the information listed in the chart.

 Reporting Child Abuse & Other Maltreatment